City Guide for: Kotel, Bulgaria

 Airport

 The closest airport to Kotel is Burgas Airport (BOJ), located approximately 100 kilometers (62 miles) away.
-From Burgas Airport, you can take a bus or taxi to Burgas Central Bus Station and then catch a direct bus to Kotel.
-Alternatively, you can rent a car at the airport and drive to Kotel, which takes around 1.5 to 2 hours.
+From Burgas Airport, you can take a bus or taxi to Burgas Central Bus Station and then catch a bus to Kotel.
+Alternatively, you can rent a car at the airport and drive to Kotel, which takes about 1.5 to 2 hours.

 Attractions